 If you apply for a job with us, we may discuss your application with your nominated referees.

-If you have an online account via our Website, and you need to change your privacy settings of your account, you will need to contact us, some of the personal information in your user profile may be disclosed to other users.
+If you have an online account via any one of our Websites, and you need to change your privacy settings of your account, you will need to contact us, some of the Personal Information in your user profile may be disclosed to other users.

-If you post comments or otherwise communicate publicly with other users via our Website, any information about yourself that you include in the communication may be stored on the Website and accessed by other users.
+If you post comments or otherwise communicate publicly with other users via any of our Websites, any information about yourself that you include in the communication may be stored on that Website and accessed by other users.
 For this reason, we encourage you to use discretion when deciding whether to post any information that can be used to identify you.

-Where a third-party recipient is located outside Australia, New Zealand, the United States of America and/or South Africa, we will ensure that the transfer of personal data will be protected by appropriate safeguards, to comply with the requirements of the Privacy Act and the Australian Privacy Principles that apply to cross border disclosures.
+Where a third-party recipient is located outside Australia, New Zealand, the United States of America and/or South Africa, we will ensure that the transfer of Personal Information will be protected by appropriate safeguards, to comply with the requirements of applicable privacy laws in the relevant jurisdiction and any provisions of the Privacy Act and the Australian Privacy Principles, the requirements of the Privacy Act 1993 in New Zealand and any applicable privacy laws in the United States and South Africa that apply to cross border disclosures.

 European Economic Area

-Where a third-party recipient is located outside the European Economic Area, we will ensure that the transfer of personal data will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission where the data protection authority does not believe that the third country has adequate data protection laws.
+Where a third-party recipient is located outside the European Economic Area, we will ensure that the transfer of Personal Information will be protected by appropriate safeguards (including but not limited to compliance with the Data Protection Act 2018 in UK and General Data Protection Regulation (EU) 2016/679 (GDPR)), namely the use of standard data protection clauses adopted or approved by the European Commission where the data protection authority does not believe that the third country has adequate data protection laws.

 We will share personal data with law enforcement or other authorities if required by applicable law.